Purdue Boilermakers football: Division championships

 Purdue has won one division title.

 Bowl games

 Purdue has participated in 21 bowl games throughout its history, compiling an 11–10 record.
 Purdue did not appear frequently in post-season play from 1967 to 1984, but they played well, winning 4 of 5 bowl games including four consecutive wins between 1967 and 1980.
 When Tiller arrived in 1997, Purdue went to eight consecutive bowl games, but only won three of the eight bowl games.
 Tiller would lead the Boilermakers to a total of 10 bowl games in his 12 seasons as head coach.
 Of those 20 bowl appearances, the Boilermakers have participated in 1 "major" Division I-A/FBS bowl games, which was part of the BCS Bowl Games.
 The Boilermakers have never played in a National Championship Game.

 Head coaches

-There have been 39 head coaches with 40 tenures since the inaugural team in 1887, with Ryan Walters being the current head coach.
+There have been 39 head coaches with 40 tenures since the inaugural team in 1887, with Barry Odom being the current head coach.